-Unfortunately, Delta-8 THC is NOT legal in Idaho.
+Hemp-derived delta 8 THC is not legal in Idaho.
 The state prohibits the sale of hemp products that contain any concentration of tetrahydrocannabinol.

-Can I order D-8 THC online if I live in Idaho?
+Can I Order Delta THC Online in Idaho?

 If the law ever loosens up, you can always order our vegan, sugar-free Full Spectrum CBD Gummies.
 The 2018 Hemp Farming Act legalized hemp-derived cannabidiol with less than 0.3% THC on a federal level.